 The Pasteurella infection guidelines were first published in the J Feline Med Surg 2013; 15: 570-572 by Albert Lloret.
 The present update was drafted by Tadeusz Frymus.

-Bites, scratches or even only close contact may transmit Pasteurella to humans.
+Bites, scratches or even only close contact may transmit Pasteurella spp. to humans.
 Signs of local infection may appear in 3 to 6 hours.
 Severe infections, septicaemia and peritonitis may occur in immunocompromised, and less frequently in immunocompetent persons in contact with cats.
 Cat ownership by immunocompromised persons may carry a risk.

 Epidemiology and pathogenesis

 Pasteurella multocida is a common commensal or opportunistic pathogen of the oral cavity and/or respiratory tract of cats (Wilson and Ho, 2013).
 In one study a 90% carrier state in gingival margins was shown (Freshwater, 2008).
 The bacteria may be involved in disease in cases of preexisting or coinfection with other agents, as well as secondary to trauma, immunosuppression or other predisposing factors.

 Several Pasteurella species have been associated with human infections, P. multocida subsp. multocida, P. canis, P. multocida subsp. septica, P. multocida subsp. gallicida, P. stomatis and P. dagmatis (Garniere et al., 1993; Wilson and Ho, 2013).